Skip to main content

 -d '{"model": "openai/gpt-4o-mini", "messages": [{"role": "user", "content": "Hello"}]}'

-4. Verify logs show the new middleware being called:
+4. Verify logs show both hooks being called:

 Troubleshooting